Ilkley: Transport

-Ilkley bus station is the focal point for services to Keighley, Leeds, Leeds Bradford Airport, Skipton, Grassington, Malham and Otley.
-The main operators are First West Yorkshire, Keighley Bus Company and North Yorkshire County Council.
+Ilkley bus station, adjacent to the railway station on Station Road, is the focal point for services to Keighley, Leeds, Skipton, Grassington, Malham and Otley.
+The main operators are First West Yorkshire, Keighley Bus Company and North Yorkshire Council.

 Ilkley lies on the A65 road, which runs between Leeds and Kendal.
 The nearest substantial motorways are the M62 at Bradford, the M1 at Leeds and the A1(M) at Wetherby.

 The civil parish is served by two railway stations: Ilkley and Ben Rhydding.
 These are linked by the Wharfedale Line, along which Northern Trains operates services between Ilkley, Bradford Forster Square and Leeds stations.

 Leeds Bradford Airport is located close to Ilkley.

 Sport

 There is a wide variety of sports clubs and facilities in and around Ilkley.
 Notable clubs include the Ilkley Lawn Tennis and Squash Club, founded in 1880 (member of the Lawn Tennis Association), which hosts an Ilkley Squash Open that has attracted world-class players such as Peter Barker; there is also the gym and Ilkley Trophy, a distinguished tennis tournament for men (an ATP event) as well as women (an ITF W100 event).

 Furthermore, there are also the Ilkley Golf Club, Yorkshire's third oldest golf club founded in 1890, and where Colin Montgomerie for some years practised the game; Ilkley Rugby Club; and Ilkley Harriers Athletics Club.
 There are a number of football, rugby and hockey teams.
 Ilkley Cricket Club play in the Aire-Wharfe League.
 The nearby Ben Rhydding Sports Club in Ben Rhydding is the home of Ben Rhydding Hockey Club, founded in 1901, and Ben Rhydding Cricket Club.
 An Ilkley Karate Club is run by former UK champion Mark Outterside.

 Public facilities include indoor and outdoor swimming pools, and outdoor tennis courts at Ilkley's Lido.
 Constructed in 1935, it is one of only four public open-air swimming pools in Yorkshire and is a tourist attraction during the summer holiday season.

 Ilkley Town A.F.C. are a Charter Standard Community Football Club that provides football opportunities to over 650 members (male & female) from under 5's to SuperVets (over 45's).
 In 2021, the Ilkley Town AFC was admitted into the North West Counties League Division One North.